Removals to France

 If you need to transport your vehicle to France, here are the options:

-- Transport by car carrier: The safest and often most convenient solution, entrusted to specialized companies.
+- Car transporter transport: The safest and often most convenient solution, entrusted to specialized companies.

-- Driving yourself: If you choose to drive, make sure you have all the necessary documents (international insurance, green card) and be informed about motorway tolls and any necessary vignettes.
+- Self-driving: If you choose to drive, make sure you have all documents in order (international insurance, green card) and are informed about motorway tolls and any necessary vignettes.
 Consult the ACI website.

-- Registration in France: If you plan to stay in France for an extended period, you will need to register your vehicle.
+- Vehicle registration in France: If you plan to stay in France for an extended period, you will need to register your vehicle.

 6. Customs Aspects: What You Need to Know